tobynet/imperial/README.md

 # Help us!

-* You know how to test our PowerShell?
+* You know how to test at PowerShell?
 * You know some CI server for testing PowerShell?